-Sale through an asset sale allows the seller to retain possession of the legal entity, while the purchaser acquires only the assets of the company, such as equipment, fixtures, leaseholds, licenses, goodwill, trade secrets, trade names, telephone numbers, and inventory.
+Sale of assets through this type of agreement allows the seller to retain possession of the legal entity, while the purchaser acquires only the assets of the company, such as equipment, fixtures, leaseholds, licenses, goodwill, trade secrets, trade names, telephone numbers, and inventory.
 Accordingly, the seller tends to retain the long-term obligations of the company.
-Moreover, asset sales tend to generate higher taxes for the seller as intangible assets are taxed at capital gains rates and “hard” assets can be subject to higher ordinary income taxes.
+Furthermore, asset sales tend to generate higher taxes for the seller as intangible assets are taxed at capital gains rates and “hard” assets can be subject to higher ordinary income taxes.
 On the other hand, a buyer tends to favor an asset sale as they can allocate values for assets based on their depreciation in order to obtain additional tax benefits.

 While buyers tend to favor asset sales as such sales allow the buyer to bypass liabilities, certain assets can be difficult to transfer due to issues of legal ownership, assignability, and third-party consents.
 Such examples include intellectual property, government or corporate contracts, certain leases, and permits.
 Additionally, an asset sale might not necessarily include the name of the business, meaning that the seller’s name-brand recognition could be lost in the sale.
 Therefore, it is important for the seller and buyer to consider exactly the type of assets they are seeking to sell or acquire, which will determine the type of sale appropriate.